GSA/fedramp-automation/src/validations/constraints/STYLE.md

 State: Recommended

 Guidance: Developers SHOULD define a Metaschema constraint with a `message` field with one sentence with active voice, not passive voice.
 The subject SHOULD be the document name or abbreviation for the OSCAL model in question.
-For general constraints (e.g. `metadata`; `back-matter/resources`), the sentence should begin with the subject as "FedRAMP documents require."
+For general constraints (e.g. `metadata`; `back-matter/resources`), the sentence should begin with the subject as "A FedRAMP document requires."

 #### FCSR-11 Conformant Example